cam39porter/thesis/deliverables/project-proposal.md

 ### Conceptual Framework

 > The challenge of improving UK exports is extremely well-suited to big data analytics.
 It is the type of of problem that defies a single solution and is characterized by a myriad of dynamically interconnected variables.
 It occurs in complex systems, where causal relationships are not always direct, and where the circumstances vary from location to location.
 While such problems may defy linear approaches, outcomes can be predicted.
-We predict outcomes through an “ecosystem” approach – a holistic approach that parameterizes the ecosystem and allows for predictive modeling.
+We predict outcomes through an "ecosystem" approach – a holistic approach that parameterizes the ecosystem and allows for predictive modeling.

 * With Brexit on the doorstep, it appears that a decline in net trade is imminent.
 Offsetting that decline by developing strategies to increase exports from SMEs is a major focus of the UK and in particular its Department for International Trade.
 However, current strategies are insufficient to address the problem.

 * Current strategies to identify target markets for UK products abroad have focused on ad hoc surveys, reports, and data collection by trade agents from the Department for International Trade.

-* These techniques are not only expensive but insufficient as they do not leverage a holistic approach that seeks to address the problem using an ecosystem model.
+* These techniques are not only expensive, but insufficient.
+They do not leverage a holistic approach that seeks to address the problem using an ecosystem model.

 * "Every market and enterprise has a complex mosaic of characteristics derived from the demographics, environmental resources, geographical location, economic activity, socio-cultural landscape, etc. that define a unique environment.
 These characteristics are reflected in census data, transactions, survey data, remote imagery, and many other datasets.
 While these datasets may be of varying quality and completeness, each has the potential of carrying information that reflects potential for a given product in a given market, either by itself, or more commonly through combination with other datasets."
 [Novametrics, 1](#novametrics-trafficking)